What three ingredients are needed for these dog treats?

 - Mix your oat flour, banana, and peanut butter until a cohesive mixture forms.
 Kneading with your hands is easiest!

 - Roll out dough (no flour needed) and cut out dog treat shapes of choice.
-I used the same cutouts from my animal cracker recipe, but any shape will work.
+These cutouts are something you could use (affiliate link).
+I used the same molds from my animal cracker recipe, but any shape will work.

 - Bake for 10 minutes and let cool.